Adversarial Attacks on Linear Contextual Bandits: Online Adversarial Attacks on Contexts

 \section{Online Adversarial Attacks on Contexts}

-In this section, we consider the attacker to be able to alter the context $x_t$ perceived by the algorithm rather than the reward \changede{that is to say the attacker is now restricted to change the type of users presented to the learning algorithm $\mathfrak{A}$, hence changing \changebr{their} perception of the environment.}
+In this section, we consider the attacker to be able to alter the context $x_t$ perceived by the algorithm rather than the reward.
+The attacker is now restricted to change the type of users presented to the learning algorithm $\mathfrak{A}$, hence changing its perception of the environment.
+We show that under the assumption that the attacker knows a lower-bound to the reward of the target set, it is possible to fool \linucb.

+\textbf{Setting.} As in Sec.~\ref{sec:attacks_rewards}, we consider the attacker to have the same knowledge about the problem as $\mathfrak{A}$.
+The main difference with \otc{the} previous setting is that the attacker \changee{attacks} before the algorithm. \changee{We adopt a \textit{white-box} \cite{goodfellow2014explaining} setting attacking \linucb.} The goal of the attacker is unchanged: \changebr{they aim at forcing} the algorithm to pull \changelm{arms in $A^\dagger$ for} $T -o(T)$ \changebr{time steps} while paying a sublinear total cost.
+We denote by $\widetilde{x}_t$ the context after the attack and by $c_t = \|x_t - \widetilde{x}_t\|_2$ the instantaneous cost.